baileyp/advent-of-code-2021/README.md

 #### Day 17 ([puzzle](https://adventofcode.com/2021/day/17), [solution](./src/solution/day17.js))

 I had a real fun *A-HA!* moment with part 1.
 Since the goal was to find the highest arcing shot, the best `y` was obviously going to be a positive number.
-Also, there are two interesting facts that we can derive from the linear acceleration/deceleration of a shot:
+Also, there are a few interesting facts that we can derive from the linear acceleration/deceleration of a shot:

 1. Every upwards shot is guaranteed to come back down at exactly `y=0` before continuing negative